rapastranac/gempba/README.md

 <br />
 <br />

-As seen above, the parallelisation of this algorithm is straightforward once the library is well managed.
+As seen above, the parallelization of this algorithm is straightforward once the library is well managed.
 It is worth highlighting that input arguments must be ready before any branch calling, since down this branch, the ```DLB``` might try to call a sibling branch at this level, and it will receive only empty data.
 This might introduce some unnecessary memory utilization.
 Also, instantiating an input parameter will lead to passing outdated arguments to the functions that may be discarded just after invoking the function.
-This can be minimised by other available techniques discussed later.
+This can be minimized by other available techniques discussed later.

 Let's imagine that there are three functions ```foo1, foo2, foo3```, and they call each other recursively.
 Like the following snippet.